-In addition to the need to avoid some critical mistakes in the website redesign process, there are several common factors that can derail the project along the way.
+In addition to avoiding some critical mistakes in the website redesign process, there are several common factors that can derail the project along the way.
 Here are 7 to consider.

 We use the house building analogy a lot in the web development business, but it’s one that’s easy to latch onto.
 You can’t expect your project to be completed on time and on budget if halfway through construction, you decide to move the kitchen to the other side of the house or add a finished basement that wasn’t a part of the original plans.
 Likewise in web development projects, changing the scope or altering design once development has commenced is a surefire way to derail the project.